mossseank/SMAL/README.md

 1. Audio streams will not support arbitrary seeking, only forward reading.
 2. For the Wave format, only common encodings (e.g. PCM and IEEE) are supported.
-3. All audio samples are decoded into signed 16-bit integer or normalized IEEE 32-bit float LPCM.
+3. All audio samples are decoded into signed 16-bit integer or normalized IEEE 32-bit float interleaved LPCM.

 ## Format Support